Mother Teresa Will Become A Saint

 Mother Teresa was first beatified in 2003, after an Indian woman credited her with curing her cancer.

-The canonization is expected to take place next September, which marks the 19th anniversary of her death.
+The canonisation is expected to take place next September, which marks the 19th anniversary of her death.
 It would also coincide with the pontiff's Holy Year of Mercy.

 This story was originally published on December 18, 2015.

-Note: Update: Pope Francis has confirmed that Mother Teresa will be declared a saint on September 4, 2016, The BBC reports.
-She is one of five saints set to be canonised on that date, as NPR explains.